ypdev19/karate-api-automation-starterkit/README.md

 ✅ **Auth token management** stored and reused across scenarios
 ✅ **Comprehensive negative test coverage**
 ✅ **Beginner-friendly and easy to extend**

+## 📄 License

+This project is open-source and available under the [MIT License](./LICENSE).
+You are free to use, modify, and distribute it with proper attribution.